tomas-fryza/vhdl-course/Labs/03-segment/README.md

     ```

-## 3 Hex to seven-segment VHDL code
+## 3 Hexadecimal digit to seven-segment decoder in VHDL

 1. Follow instructions from wiki, [create a new project in ISE](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-create-a-new-project-in-ISE) titled `hex_to_segment` for XC2C256-TQ144 CPLD device.
 Make sure the project location is `/home/lab661/Documents/your-name/Digital-electronics-1/Labs/03-segment`, ie in **your** local folder.